tim-roberts1/tva/website/docs/development/getting-started/installation.md

 />
 ```

-## Mobile Assets

-Our `tokens` package will also deliver all of our fonts and icons via assets for each platform we support (commonly `.png` types). :heart:

 ## Design resources

 A set of reusable components for design tools is available, designed to match the web components and to help you craft great products: